Siddharameshwar: Biography

-Siddharameshwar was born in 1888 in the village Pathri, Solapur, India.
-Since his childhood, he was very intelligent and had very sharp imbibe abilities.
-In 1906, he was initiated by his guru 'Shri Bhausaheb Maharaj' in Inchagiri in Karnataka India, who taught mantra meditation as the way to reach Final Reality.
-He was one of the contemporaries of Sri Ramana Maharshi.
+Siddharameshwar was born in 1888 in the village Pathri, Solapur, India, making him one of the contemporaries of Sri Ramana Maharshi.
+Since childhood, he had been credited with a sharp intellect and a natural ability to learn and absorb knowledge; in 1906, in Karnataka, he was initiated into Inchagiri by his guru Shri Bhausaheb Maharaj, who taught mantra meditation as the way to reach Final Reality.

-In 1920, Siddharameshwar started to set out on "the Bird's Path", the fast way to attain realization, six years after Bhauhaseb maharaj had died.
-His fellow-students opposed, but eventually he succeeded by himself.
+In 1920, Siddharameshwar started to set out on "the Bird's Path", the fast way to attain realization, six years after Bhauhaseb Maharaj had died.
+His fellow-students opposed this course of action; but, eventually, Siddharameshwar succeeded in attaining realization by himself.

-Siddharameshwar died on 9 November 1936 (Ekadashi, 11th day in the later half Ashwin), at the age of 48, giving his understanding to his disciples.
+Siddharameshwar died on 9 November 1936 (Ekadashi, 11th day in the latter half of Ashwin), at the age of 48, giving his understanding to his disciples.
 It is said that dozens of his disciples became self-realized through his clear and lucid teaching.
 His samadhi shrine today is located at Basavan Bagewadi, Vijaypur in Karnataka.

 Teachings

 Atma Vidya

 Atma Vidya ("Self-Knowledge") is the central theme in Siddharameshwar Maharaj's teachings.
 In Master Key to Self-Realization he describes how the teaching of Vedanta is transmitted to a student.
-It starts with the meeting with a guru, who tells about the teachings.
-Thereafter a mantra is being used by the student to meditate and make the mind more receptive.
-Then the guru explains the teaching further, which has to be realized experientially by the student.
+It starts with a meeting with a guru, who tells the student about the teachings.
+Thereafter, a mantra is used by the student to meditate and make the mind more receptive; when this has been accomplished to the guru's satisfaction, he explains the teaching further, which has to be realized experientially by the student.

 The student has to turn away his mind from external objects and the gross body, and "turn within".
 By realizing that objects have only a temporary appearance, it becomes possible to develop detachment and to clear one's mental attitude from pride.
-This is a necessary step to develop Self-Knowledge, and the renunciation of the impermanent, and the acceptance of the permanent.
+This is a necessary step to develop Self-Knowledge, the renunciation of the impermanent, and the acceptance of the permanent.